Campus Safety Alerts and Notices

 On Wednesday, May 13, the same subject was observed walking a pink bike away from campus at 30th and Grange.
 When officers attempted to contact the subject, he fled into the neighborhood.

 We are seeking the community's help to stop and identify this suspect.

 If you recognize this suspect or have any information about this suspect, you can call the Department of a Campus Safety at 605.274.4014, Crime Stoppers at 605.367.7007 or the Sioux Falls Police Department at 605.367.7212.

 Thank you for your help in keeping the campus and neighborhood a safe place.

 Notice of Combined Annual Security Report and Annual Fire Safety Report Availability

-Augustana College is committed to assisting all members of the Augustana community in providing for their own safety and security.
+Augustana University is committed to assisting all members of the Augustana community in providing for their own safety and security.
 View the Annual Security and Fire Safety compliance document.

 If you would like to receive the combined Annual Security and Fire Safety Report that contains this information, you can stop by the Department of Campus Safety Office at 2112 S. Grange Ave., Morrison Commons, Sioux Falls, SD 57197 or you can request that a copy be mailed to you by calling 605.274.4014.

-This information is required by law and is provided by the Augustana College Department of Campus Safety.
+This information is required by law and is provided by the Augustana University Department of Campus Safety.